JetBrains/kotlin-web-site/docs/topics/kapt.md

 ### Measuring performance of annotation processors

-You can get a performance statistics on the annotation processors execution using the `-Kapt-show-processor-timings` plugin option.
+Get a performance statistics on the annotation processors execution using the `-Kapt-show-processor-timings` plugin option.
 An example output:

 ```kotlin